Introduction

 Severe Form:

-- Closure of eyes due to excessive swelling
+- Closure of the eyes due to excessive swelling

 - Difficulty in breathing due to airway obstruction